k-ranasinghe/Food-Ordering-Application/README.md

 # Overview

 This is a full stack application built using React, Express and MongoDB where customers can order food items and pay online to complete order.
+Stripe was integrated as payment gateway.

 ## Home Page
 Customer can view the menu in the home page.
 By pressing the add/remove buttons they can